 Lily of the Valley

-- Cut 1.5″ by 2″ pieces of crepe paper.
-Cut a scalloped edge along the top with 5 scallops.
+- Cut 1.5″ by 2″ pieces of crepe paper and cut a scalloped edge along the top with 5 scallops with the template.

 - Glue the two edges of the crepe paper together to create a cylindrical shape.
 Place a dab of glue at the base of the cylinder (the side that’s not scalloped), place the tip of the wire onto the glue, and pinch the base of the cylinder together around the wire.
 Using your fingers, curl the petals outward and create a cup shape at the base of the petal.
 Wrap each wire with floral tape.